-She has proudly created one-of-a-kind commissions for private residences and businesses across the country.
-Loretta is also a member of the South Bay Artist Association, the Patchogue Arts Council, The Port Washington Art Guild, as well as the Art Queens.
-Yet out of it all, one thing especially important to her is working as a Traumatic Brain Injury Advocate, to help those understand some disabilities are unable to be seen.
+She has created custom commissions for private residences and businesses across the United States and Canada.
+However, the one thing keeps her going is working as a Traumatic Brain Injury Advocate to help those understand some disabilities are unable to be seen.